 New Orleans had a cocktail culture long before "mixologist" entered the popular lexicon and specialty cocktail bars augmented the nation's bar topography.
 Though it's also drunk in other cities, New Orleans has laid claim to the Sazerac, a stiff drink of rye whiskey, bitters, sugar, absinthe or pastis and a twist of lemon.

-Lunch on fried chicken in the Seventh Ward, twice
+12. Lunch on fried chicken in the Seventh Ward, twice.

 Wherever you listen to 90.7 WWOZ community-supported radio (you can stream online from anyplace), it sounds like Louisiana.
 Horns.
 Accordions.
 Carnival tunes.
 Listen long enough and you'll find your favorite DJs and shows -- for us, it's Bill DeTurk's New Orleans Music Show on Fridays and the back-to-back Gospel and bluegrass programs on Sunday mornings.

-Local food media personality Tom Fitzmorris hosts a three-hour radio show about New Orleans food every weekday around lunchtime on 1350 AM and 105.3 FM.
+Local food media personality Tom Fitzmorris hosts a three-hour radio show about New Orleans food every weekday afternoon on 1350 AM.
+It also airs on 105.3 FM on Saturdays.
 And the local NPR station, WWNO 89.9 FM, is rife with local programming.